celestiaorg/docs/developers/blobstreamx-proof-queries.md

 ## Converting the proofs to be usable in the `DAVerifier` library

-The `DAVerifier` smart contract takes the following proof format:
+Smart contracts that use the `DAVerifier` library takes the following proof format:

 <!-- markdownlint-disable MD013 -->